olamiderokeeb02-sketch/car-price-prediction/README.md

 This is a machine learning web application that predicts the market price of used cars in Nigeria.
 Users can input car details and instantly receive an estimated price in Naira.

-The model is built using a Random Forest Regressor and includes SHAP (SHapley Additive exPlanations) for model explainability, helping users understand which features influence the predicted price.
+The model is built using a Xgboost and includes SHAP (SHapley Additive exPlanations) for model explainability, helping users understand which features influence the predicted price.

 ---
 ### Live App Link -> https://car-price-prediction-kahxpaucshaaf3rvtm3vsg.streamlit.app/